paradigmxyz/reth/README.md

 Reth is a new implementation of the Ethereum protocol.
 In the process of developing the node we investigated the design decisions other nodes have made to understand what is done well, what is not, and where we can improve the status quo.

-None of this would have been possible without them, so big shoutout to the teams below for the inspiration:
+None of this would have been possible without them, so big shoutout to the teams below:
 * [Geth](https://github.com/ethereum/go-ethereum/): We would like to express our heartfelt gratitude to the go-ethereum team for their outstanding contributions to Ethereum over the years.
 Their tireless efforts and dedication have helped to shape the Ethereum ecosystem and make it the vibrant and innovative community it is today.
 Thank you for your hard work and commitment to the project.
 * [Erigon](https://github.com/ledgerwatch/erigon) (fka Turbo-Geth): Erigon pioneered the ["Staged Sync" architecture](https://erigon.substack.com/p/erigon-stage-sync-and-control-flows) that Reth is using, as well as [introduced MDBX](https://github.com/ledgerwatch/erigon/wiki/Choice-of-storage-engine) as the database of choice.
 We thank Erigon for pushing the state of the art research on the performance limits of Ethereum nodes.
 * [Akula](https://github.com/akula-bft/akula/): Reth uses forks of the Apache versions of Akula's [MDBX Bindings](https://github.com/foundry-rs/reth/pull/132), [FastRLP](https://github.com/foundry-rs/reth/pull/63) and [ECIES](https://github.com/foundry-rs/reth/pull/80) .
 Given that these packages were already released under the Apache License, and they implement standardized solutions, we decided not to reimplement them to iterate faster.
 We thank the Akula team for their contributions to the Rust Ethereum ecosystem and for publishing these packages.